gdaow/marshpy/README.md

 BoolField loads a boolean from YAML.
 No additional parameter is available.
 The following values are accepted when loading a YAML object :

-- For true : y, Y, yes, Yes, YES true, True, TRUE, on, On, ON
+- For true : y, Y, yes, Yes, YES, true, True, TRUE, on, On, ON
-- For false : y, Y, yes, Yes, YES true, True, TRUE, on, On, ON
+- For false : y, Y, yes, Yes, YES, true, True, TRUE, on, On, ON

 Any other value will raise a ValidationError, or call the defined error_handler with VALIDATION_ERROR as the error_code parameter.